 Please, click the "OK" button and close the configuration window and then click the "OK" button again in the options window.

-device and/or power it on and try to receive a data packet from a port.
+device and power it on and try to receive a data packet from a port.

-If the parser is configured properly, then the DDE server window will display our variables name and value (fig.8).
+If the parser is configured correctly, then the DDE server window will display our variables name and value (fig.8).

 Fig.8.
 Barcode scanner data logger.
 The DDE server window.